-Rental Contract 2013–14
+Rental Contract 2016-17

-The following Agreement is hereby entered into between The Evergreen State College, hereinafter called the College or Residential and Dining Services, and a student attending The Evergreen State College, hereinafter called the Resident.
-This contract covers all Residential and Dining Services areas and specifically the building, bedroom and common space, hereinafter called the Unit, to which the Resident is assigned.
-The Resident agrees to abide by all state of Washington laws, Thurston County ordinances and regulations, College regulations, the Student Conduct Code, and the provisions of The Evergreen State College Residential and Dining Services Policies and Contract.
-The College is exempt from RCW 59.18.040 The Landlord Tenant Act.
+The following Student Housing Contract (Contract) is hereby entered into between The Evergreen State College (College) and a student attending the College (Resident).
+This Contract covers all Residential and Dining Services areas and specifically the Unit (bedroom, or apartment/suite) a Resident is assigned to and the building and common spaces in which the Unit is located.
+The Resident agrees to abide by all State of Washington laws; Thurston County laws, ordinances and regulations; and to be bound to the terms and conditions of all College regulations and policies, as they exist now or may later be amended, including but not limited to the Student Conduct Code, and Residential and Dining Services Policy.
+The College is exempt under RCW 59.18.040 from complying with the requirements of Washington’s Landlord Tenant Act.

 Terms of Agreement

-- Residents of buildings A, B, C or D must vacate their Unit for winter break closure from 4 p.m.
-Friday, December 20, 2013; to 10 a.m.
-Sunday, January 5, 2014).
-Residents who are graduating in spring may request permission to stay until noon Saturday, June 14, 2014.
+- Residents of buildings A, B, C and D must vacate their Unit for winter break closure from 4 p.m.
+Friday, December 16, 2016; to 10 a.m.
+Saturday, January 7, 2017.

 Dining Plan Requirements

 All Residents who have 40 or fewer credits at the time they move onto campus are required to purchase a meal plan for the entire academic year.
 Residents are responsible for understanding and adhering to the Meal Plan Contract.

 All applicants reserving a Unit are required to pay a Confirmation Payment in order to secure a room assignment.
 The Confirmation Payment is applied toward the Resident’s first quarter rent.
 Confirmation Payments are non-refundable.
 Exceptions to this non-refund policy will only be made for documented medical reasons approved by the Assistant Director for Residential Life or their designee.